evgenyneu/evgenii.com/blog/_posts/2016-01-16-solar-system-with-proportional-distances.md

 ## Beyond Eris

-Fugues 1 and 3 show the region of the Solar System from the Sun to the dwarf planet Eris.
-This is the region I understand reasonably well.
+Figures 1 and 3 show the region of the Solar System from the Sun to the dwarf planet Eris.
 Beyond Eris there are other important objects and regions of the Solar System including *termination shock*, *heliopause* and *Oort cloud*.
 I decided not to include them into the pictures for two reasons.
 Firstly, I don't understand them yet.
 Secondly, those regions are much further away and drawing them would require much taller pictures.

-## Solar System objects distances data
+## Data for the distances of the Solar System objects

 Table 1 shows the distances from Solar System objects to the Sun.
 Each distance is the length of the semi-major axis of the object's orbit.
 The distances are measured in million kilometers and astronomical units.